On local maxima of smooth Gaussian nonstationary processes and stationary planar fields with trends: Planar Stationary Gaussian Random Fields

-Note that the distribution of $(X(t), X_i(t), X_{kl}(t))$ does not depend on $t$ due to the stationarity of $X$.
-We have the following spectral representations (see page 112 in \cite{AT07}) for the covariance of the gradient and Hessian,
+We can write $X(t) = Z(t) + m(t)$, where $Z(t)$ is a centered stationary Gaussian field.
+Note that the distribution of $(Z(t), Z_i(t), Z_{jk}(t))$ does not depend on $t$ due to the stationarity of $Z$.
+We have the following spectral representations (see \cite[p.~112]{AT07}) for the covariance of the gradient and Hessian,

-where $\nu(\cdot)$ is a spectral measure.
-As mentioned before, for general stationary Gaussian fields, it would be hard to compute the peak height distribution.
-Here, in this section, we assume